mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/gossip/index.rst

 .. admonition:: Exercise

-   As a last exercise, verify whether there is no path shorter than ``(N-1)+(N-2)`` leading to the situation where all girls know all gossips.
+   As a last exercise, check whether or not there is a path shorter than ``(N-1)+(N-2)`` leading to the situation where all girls know all gossips.

 .. admonition:: Solution